 CARE has been working for 65 years in India to tackle poverty, gender inequality and social inclusion.

-Innovations in our health programme were scaled up by the Bihar Government, 3,40,673 pregnant women and adolescent girls reached through our project.
+Innovations in our health programme were scaled up by the Bihar Government.
+3,40,673 pregnant women and adolescent girls were reached out through our project.
 Under Kala Azar Elimination Programme in Bihar, CARE trained 1281 spray squads.